GiorgosKastoras/giorgoskastoras.github.io/_posts/SQL/2025-10-24-a-comprehensive-guide-in-sql-joins.md

 ---
 layout: post
 title: A Comprehensive Guide in SQL Joins
 date: 2025-10-24
+permalink: /a-comprehensive-guide-in-sql-joins/
 ---

 Join is an operation performed on the relations or tables that combine rows from two or more relations or tables based on the related columns between them.

 The three pillars:
-1. Grain: What does one row represent in each table?
+1) Grain: What does one row represent in each table?
-2. Key(s) : Which columns uniquely identify a row (primary key) and connect tables (foreign key)?
+2) Key(s) : Which columns uniquely identify a row (primary key) and connect tables (foreign key)?
-3. Cardinality: one to one (1-1) , one to many (1 - *) , many to many (* - *)
+3) Cardinality: one to one (1-1) , one to many (1 - *) , many to many (* - *)
 ---

 ## Type of Joins:
 ￼

-1. **JOIN (INNER):** Returns records that have matching values in both tables.   —Note: If a row in one table doesn’t have a corresponding row in another, it’s excluded from the final result.
+  **JOIN (INNER):** Returns records that have matching values in both tables.   —Note: If a row in one table doesn’t have a corresponding row in another, it’s excluded from the final result.

    **Example tables (before):**